Nthisana/LFS-IMS/README.md

 # LFS-IMS

+Made by: Nthisana Phahla

-Half made LFS coffin IMS
+Half made LFS coffin IMS...

+This system is meant to run all the mortuary processes.